dekoza/django-biscuit/README.rst

   maps well to the problem domain.
 * You want/need XML serialization that is treated equally to JSON (and YAML is there too).
-* You do want to read only a short Tutorial to get started.
+* You want to read only a short Tutorial to get started.

 Reference Material